Dewberry/ripple1d/README.md

 ### Using pip

-1. Activate virtual environment as shown below and install the `ripple1d` package using `pip`:
+1. Activate virtual environment as shown below and install the `ripple1d` package using `pip` using PowerShell:

     ```powershell
     pip install ripple1d